Nordic applicants: 15 April

 Each of the discipline is strongly linked to ongoing research in our research groups, providing the relevant theoretical background, training in state-of-the-art laboratory and field methods, thesis and publication writing as well as training of presentation and knowledge transfer proficiency.

-The program has five disciplines (click on the link for a more detailed descriptions):
+The program has seven disciplines (click on the link for a more detailed descriptions):

 - Arctic animal physiology